Federal Pell Grant

 Types of Financial Aid

 If you need help paying for college or career school, the office of Federal Student Aid can assist you with getting the money you need.
 Check out this video to learn about grants, loans, and work-study jobs and how they can help fund your education.

 The Adelante Grant is a $1,000 grant towards school expenses awarded annually on a first come, first served basis and is available to Deferred Action for Childhood Arrivals (DACA) students and undocumented students.
 Students are not required to complete the FAFSA.
 Students are required to complete the Institutional Methodology form.

-Students must be enrolled in a minimum of 6 credits in an eligible degree-seeking certificate or associate's, and maintaining a 2.0 GPA.
-For best consideration, students should apply by August 1.
+Additionally, students must be enrolled in a minimum of 6 credits in an eligible program of study, and maintaining a 2.0 GPA.
+Math or English enrollment is required each semester, until the last required course in those subjects is complete.
+For best consideration, students should apply by July 1.

 Institutional Incentive Grants